malibrud/AdventOfCode2021/README.md

 ## Day 06
 * Basic difference equation.
 For part A, `int` was plenty big enough to store results.
 For part B, had to use 64-bit integers.
 This was the first problem that required a parameter to be passed into the solution.

+## Day 07
+* Pretty straightforward search.
+Could be simplified by starting in the middle and stepping in the negative direction.
+Solution uses the common formula for the sum of numbers 1 to N as N * (N+1) / 2.